../

 }

-Although this is a very simple example, because we are using unsafe C, there are countless ways to crash the program.
+Although this is a very simple example, because unsafe C language is used here, there are countless ways to crash the program.

 free(a);